Top 10 History Tours in Britain

 A little more modern maybe, the Viaduct is the last surviving Victorian gin palace in London.
 However, perhaps of more interest to history buffs, is what sits below the bar.
 For this pub has been built on the site of the former medieval prison of Newgate, and in the basement it is still possible to see the remaining prison cells.

-This must-do experience for fans of the ‘fab four’ includes a Magical Mystery Tour around Liverpool.
+This must-do experience for fans of the ‘fab four’ explores the journey of how The Beatles became worldwide superstars.

 Whilst we recognise that the Red Coat Guided Tours are the best way to learn about the heritage and history of all of our major towns and cities, we have selected the Exeter tours for two reasons… 1.
 Of all the major cathedral cities in Britain, we believe that the beautiful city of Exeter is oft neglected… and 2.
 Because these tours are generously funded by Exeter City Council they are free for all to enjoy!